signalfx/integrations/collectd-hadoop/README.md

 # ![](./img/integrations_hadoop.png) Apache Hadoop

-An Apache Hadoop collectd plugin which users can use to send metrics from Hadoop clusters to SignalFx
+An Apache Hadoop plugin for collectd which users can use to send metrics from Hadoop clusters to SignalFx

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)